 The rise of a nomadic workforce

 Ahh, the joys of working from home.
 An extra hour in bed, not having to change out of pyjamas and the comfort of working from under a duvet on a cold day.
 But have you considered never having to enter the office again?
-As the world becomes increasingly interconnected and select job roles only require internet connection to perform at full capacity, the growing phenomenon of the ‘digital nomad’ or ‘location independent’ worker could really take off.
+As the world becomes increasingly interconnected, select job roles only require internet connection to perform at full capacity.
+The growing phenomenon of the ‘digital nomad worker’ or ‘location independent’ staff could really take off.

 As a MBO Partners State of Independence Research Brief states, arriving at a single definition for what constitutes a nomadic worker is problematic.
 It is nuanced.
 Some choose to travel consistently while working over the course of a few years; others indulge in shorter periods of travel lasting anywhere between a few weeks to several months; while many choose to stay in the confines of one new country and explore it in thoroughly.